Season 1, episode 3: “Kill Me Now”

 JACKSON: Hey, the world was flat until someone took a boat trip.

-— The myth of widespread flat earth belief can be traced to 17th-century anti-Catholic sentiment.
+- The myth of widespread flat-earth belief can be traced to 17th-century anti-Catholic sentiment.
 The story goes that Columbus made his exploratory voyage in spite of opposition from regressive Catholic churchmen.
-This account was popularized in the 19th century with Washington Irving’s 1828 A History of the Life and Voyages of Christopher Columbus, and gained further traction when it was used to epitomize conflict between science and religion.
+This account was popularized in the 19th century by Washington Iriving’s A History of the Life and Voyages of Christopher Columbus (1828) and was later used in popular debate to epitomize conflict between science and religion.

 SOOKIE: How about a Polaroid?